Stacktape

 You can enable daily backups to protect your data against accidental deletion.

-• Uses AWS Backup with default settings of daily backups and 35-day retention period
+• Uses AWS Backup with a default daily backup schedule and a 35-day retention period.

-• Performs incremental backups - only changed, added, or removed files are copied after initial backup
+• Backups are incremental, meaning only changed, added, or removed files are copied after the initial backup.

-• Backs up data from all storage classes (Standard, IA, Archive) without data access charges
+• Data from all storage classes (Standard, Infrequent Access, and Archive) is backed up without incurring data access charges.

-• Default backup plan and vault are automatically created and managed by AWS
+• The default backup plan and vault are automatically created and managed by AWS.

 resources: